Quantitative nonembeddability of groups of polynomial growth into uniformly convex spaces: Introduction

 \subsection{$L^1$-distortion: vertical perimeter versus horizontal perimeter}

-Given the discussion so far, one may ask whether the results of this paper follows for $L^1(\sigma)$-targets.
-Since $\ell^1$ is not uniformly convex, our results in this paper do not apply; in fact, that general nonabelian simply connected nilpotent Lie groups $G$ do not embed bilipschitzly into $L^1$ spaces was proven only recently by Eriksson-Bique, Gartland, Le Donne, Naples, and Nicolussi-Golo \cite{eriksson2021nilpotent}.
-For the Heisenberg group this was proven previously by Cheeger and Kleiner \cite{cheeger2010differentiating}.
+Given the discussion so far, one may ask whether the results of this paper follow for $L^1$-targets.
+Since $\ell_1$ is not uniformly convex, our results in this paper do not apply; in fact, that general nonabelian simply connected nilpotent Lie groups $G$ do not embed bilipschitzly into $L^1$ spaces was proven only recently by Eriksson-Bique, Gartland, Le Donne, Naples, and Nicolussi-Golo \cite{eriksson2023nilpotent}.
+For the Heisenberg group, this was proven previously by Cheeger and Kleiner \cite{cheeger2010differentiating}.

 The results of this paper give quantitative nonembeddability of nonabelian simply connected nilpotent Lie groups into uniformly convex spaces.
-In this subsection, which closely follows Section 4 of \cite{lafforgue2014vertical}, we will present hypothetical analogues of the results of this paper for quantitative nonembeddability into $L^1$.
+In this subsection, which was inspired by Section 4 of \cite{lafforgue2014vertical}, we will present hypothetical analogs of the results of this paper for quantitative nonembeddability into $L^1$.